 In November 2018, the Board of Directors of the Company approved a plan to restructure and simplify the Company's business.
 The goal of the restructuring is to drive annualized net sales growth of 3% to 4% and adjusted operating income margins of 22% by the end of 2022 as well as achieve net annual cost savings of \$200 million to \$225 million by 2021.
 In July 2020, the Board of Directors of the Company approved an expansion of this plan that is intended to further optimize the Company's product portfolio and reduces operating expenses.
 The product portfolio optimization has resulted in the divestiture or closure of certain underperforming businesses.
 The operating expense reductions will come as a result of additional leverage from continued integration and simplification of the business.
 The Company had initially anticipated one-time expenditures and charges of approximately \$275 million yielding annual cost savings of \$200 million to \$225 million by 2021.
 The program expansion is expected to result in total charges of approximately \$375 million and annual cost savings of approximately \$250 million.
 The Company expects that these expanded actions will result in incremental global headcount reductions of 6% to 7% in addition to the original projections of 6% to 8%.
-Since November 2018, the Company has incurred expenditures of approximately \$314 million under this program, of which, approximately \$122 million were non-cash charges.
+Since November 2018, the Company has incurred expenditures of approximately \$123 million were non-cash charges.
 These amounts include the charges for the portfolio shaping initiatives announced on August 6, 2020 which are further discussed below.

 As part of this expanded plan, the Company announced on August 6, 2020 that it will exit its traditional orthodontics business as well as both exit and restructure certain portions of its laboratory business.
 The traditional orthodontics business is part of the Technologies & Equipment segment and the laboratory business is part of the Consumables segment.
 The Company is exiting several of its facilities and reducing its workforce by approximately 4% to 5%.
-The Company expects to record restructuring charges in a range of \$60 million to \$70 million for inventory write-downs, severance costs, fixed asset write-offs, and other facility closure costs.
-The Company estimates that \$45 million to \$55 million of the restructuring charges will be non-cash charges related to inventory write-downs and fixed asset write-offs.
-The Company has recorded expenses of approximately \$57 million related to these actions, of which approximately \$46 million were non-cash charges.
-For the three months ended March 31, 2021, the Company made a \$2 million adjustment related to inventory reserves.
-The Company expects most of the remaining restructuring charges will be recorded during the second quarter of 2021.
+The Company expects to record total restructuring charges in a range of \$60 million to \$70 million for inventory write-downs, severance costs, fixed asset write-offs, and other facility closure costs related to these actions.
+The Company estimates that \$45 million to \$55 million of these restructuring charges will be non-cash charges related to inventory write-downs and fixed asset write-offs.
+The Company has recorded expenses of approximately \$57 million related to these actions, of which approximately \$47 million were non-cash charges.
+For the six months ended June 30, 2021, the Company made a \$3 million adjustment related to inventory reserves and paid \$1 million in severance costs.
+The Company expects nearly all of the remaining restructuring charges to be completed by the first quarter of 2022.

-RESULTS OF OPERATIONS, THREE MONTHS ENDED MARCH 31, 2021 COMPARED TO THREE MONTHS ENDED MARCH 31, 2020
+RESULTS OF OPERATIONS, THREE MONTHS ENDED JUNE 30, 2021 COMPARED TO THREE MONTHS ENDED JUNE 30, 2020